PrasadP744/SRE-TASK/README.md

   - **Implementation**: Use `docker secret create` and reference in compose files

 ### 🔑 **Configuration Security**
-- **Exposed Secrets**: All configuration hashes and secrets are visible for educational purposes
+- **Exposed Secrets**: All configuration hashes and secrets are visible for educational purposes and better understanding and cloning this setup
   - **Required for Production**:
     - Regenerate all passwords, API keys, and secret hashes
     - Use environment variables or secret management systems